fieldtrip/website/development/project/curdens.md

 {% include /shared/development/warning.md %}

+# How to create a volumetric current density

 {% include markup/info %}
 Upon reviewing this page on the website, it seems to me that this project is not going to happen.
-Although the FieldTrip code base might be used (in combination with other code), the release code will not be extended to specifically facilitate this.
+Although the FieldTrip code base might be used (in combination with other code), the released code will not be extended to specifically facilitate this.
 {% include markup/end %}

-# How to create a volumetric current density

 ## Introduction

 What is the tutorial about

 This is relevant for TMS tDCS ....

 ## Background

 What is TMS/tDCS

 Why we need current densities

 Overview about the methods which are used

 ## Procedure

-A set of logical steps describing the pipeline, in MATLAB, FieldTrip code or also from somewhere else (e.g. FreeSurfer) Examples with code/command lines instructions
+A set of logical steps describing the pipeline, in MATLAB, FieldTrip code or also from somewhere else (e.g. FreeSurfer)

+Examples with code/command lines instructions

 **@Cristiano**